mistralai/cookbook/concept-deep-dive/tokenization/chat_templates.md

 The chat template, tokenization, and system prompt for basic instruct are the same as the previous one.

 ### Tekken
-Tekken is a different version of the V3 tokenizer and powers Mistral Nemo.
+Tekken is a different version of the V3 tokenizer and powers Mistral Nemo 12B and Pixtral 12B.
 While the original one and previous tokenizers were based on `sentencepiece`, Tekken is based on `tiktoken`.
 With a considerably larger vocabulary size, it also deals with encoding differently.
 The main difference for the chat template is that it does not prepend a whitespace like `sentencepiece`.

 This results in a simpler chat template and more intuitive tokenization.